vciancio/golem-dashboard/README.md

 # Golem Dashboard

 Just a very barebones reactjs dashboard which will display the stats of your golem nodes...
 Cause ssh-ing into each of them is too hard.
+Works with [vciancio/golem-node-server](https://github.com/vciancio/golem-node-server).

 ## Screenshots
 |Desktop|Mobile|